 - a.
 For signs on internally illuminated awnings where the awning is comprised in whole or in part with translucent material, the sign surface area shall be considered to be the smallest single rectangle as measured with vertical and horizontal lines, enclosing the entire area that is fabricated with the translucent material including but not limited to all lettering and wording, all accompanying designs, logos or symbols, and any contrasting background area. - b.
 For signs on externally illuminated awnings, the sign surface area shall include the entire area of awning that is externally illuminated. - 8.
-When noted in the sign tables, a ground floor establishment occupying a location that provides two or more building sign frontages may have one additional wall sign.
+When noted in the sign Tables, a ground floor establishment occupying a location that provides two or more building sign frontages may have one additional wall sign.
 The total maximum sign surface area permitted for all wall signs per establishment shall be 2X the amount of sign surface area that is allowed by the sign standard requirement of the respective zoning district.
 Said factor shall be applied to the building sign frontage where the establishment's main public entrance is located or, in the instance of a corner entrance, to the longest building frontage.
-(Added 11/16/15)

-Agriculture al and Reside ntial Districts I a Ind II and Villo ige Residential D District Signs for Authorized Hor me Based Busi • Total Maximum Sign Surface Area (square feet) Maximum # of Signs Maximum Sign Height(feet) Minimum Setback from any Street Lot Line (feet) Illumination Projecting Sign 6 sq. ft. for a two sided sign 1 per establishment 6 10 External Re esidential Deve lopment Signs Freestanding Sign 32 sq. ft. for a one sided sign l per development at primary entrance Additional residential development signs may be allowed by special permit from the Zoning Board of Appeals when a development has multiple public entrances.
-6 10 External municipal buildings for an establishme s, for non-resider ent which is an e ntial establishment ts (examples - V s authorized by s ples - public sch FW & Medway Man pecial permit or use ools, private school of worship, etc.) variance, or Wall Sign Building Sign Frontage x 1.0 not to exceed 30 sq. ft. per establishment 1 per establishment NA NA External Freestanding Sign 40 sq. ft. for a 2 sided sign; 30 sq. ft. for a one sided sign 1 per lot or development 6 8 External Projecting Sign 12 sq. ft.
-1 per establishment See 7.2.5.B.2 (Revised 11/16/15) NA External Unless an establishmer nt has two or more b If so, See 7.2.5.B.8 (A mended 11/16/15)
+Agricultural and Residential Districts I and II and Village Residential District (Title amended 11-14-16) Signs for Authorized Ho me Based Busi nesses Total Maximum Sign Surface Area (square feet) Maximum # of Signs Maximum Sign Height(feet) Minimum Setback from any Street Lot Line (feet) Illumination Projecting Sign 6 sq. ft. for a two sided sign 1 per establishment 6 10 External Re esidential Deve lopment Signs Freestanding Sign 32 sq. ft. for a one sided sign I per development at primary entrance Additional residential development signs may be allowed by special permit from the Zoning Board of Appeals when a development has multiple public entrances.
+6 10 External municipal buildings for an establishme s, for non-reside ent which is an e ntial establishment its (examples - Vi s authorized by s ples - public sch FW & Medway Mar pecial permit or use ools, private school f worship, etc.) e variance, or Wall Sign Building Sign Frontage x 1.0 not to exceed 30 sq. ft. per l per establishment NA NA External development

+Unless an establishment has two or more building sign frontages If so See 7 2 5 B 8 (Amended 11-16-15)